‘Star Trek’ UFO Sighting: Admitted Skeptic Captures ‘Enterprise’ Object Hovering Over Island [Video]

 The Mirror reported this week that Chad Haines was completely baffled by what was apparently a UFO sighting, where a Star Trek spaceship-looking image was caught on a few photos he had shot earlier in the year.
 The photos depicted a moonlit scene over Random Island, which is across a bit of water from where he lives in eastern Canada.

-He told Canadian reporters to whom he gave the UFO photos that he was the “last person” to believe in aliens, UFOs and extraterrestrials.
+He told Canadian reporters to whom he gave the UFO photos that he was the “last person” to believe in aliens, UFOs, and extraterrestrials.
 Now, however, the self-described skeptic says he doesn’t know what to believe.

 Haines said that he was deleting images from his camera, freeing up space for some Christmas photography, when he made the discovery.
 The photos, which were taken near his house in Clarenville (in the Province of Newfoundland and Labrador), show an odd image hovering in the sky.
 The UFO can be seen to the left of a bright, glaring moon (which is reflected off the water at the bottom of the photos).
 Its strange shape bears a strange resemblance to the spaceship Enterprise (if seen from the vantage of the ship approaching the viewer’s position), which warped into the imagination of the people of Earth as part of the famous Star Trek television series (and, later, television serial and motion picture franchise).